Leash Pressure/Loose Leash Walking

 Steps to Teach Leash Pressure

-With a treat in hand lure them in the direction you are applying pressure.
-As soon as they move forward just a tiny bit remove any extra pressure you have on the leash.
-Mark and reward.
+Lure: With a treat in hand, lure your dog in the direction of the pressure.
+As soon as they move forward even slightly, release the pressure.

 Loose Leash Walking Exercises